kma0613/cs50x-pset6/README.md

-#code for cs50x pset 6.
+# Code for cs50x pset 6.
 List of to-dos for this pset:

 ## lookup
 Complete the implementation of lookup in such a way that it returns

 text/css for any file whose path ends in .css (or any capitalization thereof),